 The fifth week of Fall 2007 saw two teams climb in the standings, while three teams slipped.
 Two bowlers set a new personal best series, and one rolled new personal high game.
 Jennifer Seefeldt picked up this week's high game (176) and series (494) for the women, while Cory Chorpenning earned this week's high game (279) and series (676) for the men.
 Read on for all the rest of the details!

-First up, on lanes 19 & 20: Dios Mios chucked gutter balls with The GameCox.
-Headlined by #1 Head-to-Head Bill Krejci and his above-average 627 series, Dios Mios collected 3 wins against the GameCox.
-While that was going down, Jason Carpio oversaw the GameCox with his above-average 526 despite his team notching only a single win.
+First up, on lanes 19 & 20: Dios Mios kept stealing sips of beer from The GameCox.
+Demonstrating the prowess of #1 Head-to-Head Bill Krejci and his above-average 627 series, Dios Mios collected 3 wins against the GameCox.
+Across the ball return, Jason Carpio showed off in the GameCox with his above-average 526 despite his team notching only a single win.
 Dios Mios remains in 3rd place, while the GameCox sinks 1 spot to 6th.

-On lanes 25 & 26: Cannonbelt Run spent a romantic evening with Seefeldt the Glasscock.
+On lanes 25 & 26: Cannonbelt Run had a rendezvous with Seefeldt the Glasscock.
 Regardless of the star power of Seth Gunderson with his above-average 541 series, Cannonbelt accomplished only 1 win against the Glasscock.
-As for the opposition, Don Glasscock guided the Glasscock with his 668 as his team took the series with 3 wins.
+As for the opposition, Don Glasscock mastered the Glasscock with his 668 as his team took the series with 3 wins.
 Cannonbelt Run remains in 4th place, while the Glasscock remains in 1st.

-Finally, down on lanes 27 & 28: Sh!t, I Don't Know celebrated their love of large, heavy balls with Your Mom.
-Reinforced by #1 Power-Ranked Cory Chorpenning and his breathtaking 676 series, I Don't Know collected 3 wins against Your Mom.
-On the flipside, Ryan Doll took the lead in Your Mom with his 550 despite his team notching only a single win.
+Finally, down on lanes 27 & 28: Sh!t, I Don't Know did battle with Your Mom.
+Showcasing #1 Power-Ranked Cory Chorpenning and his amazing 676 series, I Don't Know collected 3 wins against Your Mom.
+Meanwhile, Ryan Doll took the lead in Your Mom with his 550 despite his team notching only a single win.
 Sh!t, I Don't Know leaps 1 spot in the standings to 5th place, while Your Mom sinks 1 spot to 9th.

 A new personal high game was set tonight by Cory Chorpenning (279, previous best 247).
 In addition, new personal best series were rolled by Bill Krejci (627, previous best 621) and Cory Chorpenning (676, previous best 648).
 Adding to the excitement, the 279 rolled by Cory Chorpenning is this season's new high game for men.